 Kanaan Carlyle

-Two of Indiana’s transfers reached a season-high as Carlyle scored 12, and like the others, on good efficiency going 5/9 from the field.
+Two of Indiana’s transfers reached a season-high as Carlyle scored 12, and like the others, on good efficiency, going 5-for-9 from the field.

 “It was nice to see Kanaan make some shots as well,” Woodson said.

-One of Carlyle’s three-pointers did happen to be one of the more improbable ways to get three points as well.
+One of Carlyle’s 3-pointers did happen to be one of the more improbable ways to get three points as well.

 Malik Reneau

-Reneau had a bit of a tougher road to the 10-point-plus club as the forward was a bleak 1/5 from the field in the first half.
-South Carolina had game planned pretty well against the bigs of Indiana especially early as almost all of Reneau’s takes were smothered.
+Reneau had a bit of a tougher road to the 10-point-plus club as the forward was a bleak 1-for-5 from the field in the first half.
+South Carolina had gameplanned pretty well against the bigs of Indiana especially early as almost all of Reneau’s takes were smothered.

-While the Junior would go on to be 5/15 from the field, Reneau had a bigger second-half role scoring 13 of his 15, hitting a three on a designed play, and also a strong 4/5 shooting from the free throw line.
+While the junior would go on to be 5-for-15 from the field, Reneau had a bigger second-half role scoring 13 of his 15, hitting a 3 on a designed play, and also a strong 4-for-5 shooting from the free-throw line.

 While Reneau would have four fouls, this game did have 44 total foul calls again, so it was rare to see anyone on the floor not in foul trouble.